-Do you want to test document generation with the Documill Dynamo Salesforce application?
+Do you want to test Salesforce document generation with the Documill Dynamo application?
 Book a demo right away and we will show you how easy it is to setup and use!

 What kind of documents do you use?

-Your choice of a document generation app in Salesforce depends largely on your document quality requirements.
+Your choice of a document generation software in Salesforce depends largely on your document quality requirements.
 The more complex your needs are, the more carefully you should investigate the possibilities of the different options.

 Some apps, such as Documill Dynamo, will be able to output data from a Salesforce field and customise it into a complicated layout such as a list of products grouped by opportunities, where you can run a calculation of a total sum for each opportunity.
 As a general rule, the more complex the requirements, the better off you are, if you contact the app provider directly before making a decision (yes, the most of them are happy to speak with you!).
 It’s also a good idea to request a proof-of-concept to really see how well an app can work for you.

 Document generation not only automates the process of business critical documents such as contracts, proposals and offers but it also allows you to design the output in a way that fully reflects your brand.